 - 1. Power on the system unit. - 2.
 Press F1 while the memory count is running. - 3.
-In the Configuration/Setup Utility, press the Page Down key until you see Page 3 of 4 (Rapid Resume Features). - 4.
-Press the ↑ key to select the previous customer setting (that you wrote down in Step 5 in the APM BIOS Mode field. - 5.
+In the Setup Utility, select the Rapid Resume option from the main menu. - Press the ↑ key to select the previous customer setting (that you wrote down in Step 5 in the APM BIOS Mode field. - 5.
 Press Esc, select Yes, and press Enter to save the changes.